luvoid/COM3D2-All-Bout-Bones/wiki/Meidoify-a-Character.md

 This is a more **advance** technique.
 You need to be more familiar with CM3D2 modding and blender to follow this.

+This process makes use of armatures and poses, so you may wanna know how that works in blender.
+The goal is to align the game's body to some external character's clothing using sliders, then invert all the transforms you make, and morph the clothing back with it, so that in the CM3D2 game, when you create a maid with the same settings, it has the same proportions as the original character.

 _It is highly recommended to make **unique** backups before using large operators.
 You never know when you'll want to go back to a specific step._

 _Character_ refers to the non-CM3D2 model that you want to import, and _CM3D2 body_ is the imported stock CM3D2 body model.